TeaTracer/akka-test/README.md

 # Akka Test App

-This application sent some https requests to REST API and parse responses.
+This application sends some https requests to REST API and parses responses.
-Use "akka-http", "akka-stream" and "circe" for parsing JSON.
+It uses "akka-http", "akka-stream" and "circe" for parsing JSON.

 ## Usage